-Portland’s Grand Floral Parade and Dragon Boat Races: A sensory overload of color, noise and raw energy
+Portland’s Grand Floral Parade and Dragon Boat Races: A sensory overload of colour, noise and raw energy

 The idea for the Rose Festival was presented to the public in a speech by Mayor Harry Lane at the end of the Lewis and Clark Centennial Exposition in 1905.
 The first festival occurred in 1907.